-Maitreya will galvanise and inspire those calling for change; he will voice the concerns of the many, the marginalised and exploited, those living in destitution and stifling poverty, suffering abuse and crippling hardship.
-In message number 11, made on 5th January 1978 (one of 140 messages given between September 1977 and June 1982), he outlined some of his concerns: “Throughout the world there are men, women and little children who have not even the essentials to stay alive; they crowd the cities of many of the poorest countries in the world.
+Maitreya will galvanise and inspire those calling for change; He will voice the concerns of the many, the marginalised and exploited, those living in destitution and stifling poverty, suffering abuse and crippling hardship.
+In message number 11, made on 5th January 1978 (one of 140 messages given between September 1977 and June 1982), He outlined some of his concerns: “Throughout the world there are men, women and little children who have not even the essentials to stay alive; they crowd the cities of many of the poorest countries in the world.
 This crime fills me with shame.
 My brothers, how can you watch these people die before your eyes and call yourselves men?
 My plan is to save these, my little ones, from certain starvation and needless death.”

-He has not come to establish a new religion, nor is he interested in attracting followers; he is a teacher in the broadest sense – for all people.
+He has not come to establish a new religion, nor is He interested in attracting followers; He is a teacher in the broadest sense – for all people.
 His core message is that humanity is one, and says that the answers to our problems are really very simple; “share and save the world,” he advocates.
-“Take your brother’s need as the measure for your actions and solve the problems of the world,” he counsels.
+“Take your brother’s need as the measure for your actions and solve the problems of the world,” He counsels.

 The Son of Man